doderovicmilos/angular-nest/README.md

 Possible roles are: ADMIN, MODERATOR, USER.

+Once app is started Front-End will be accessible on http://localhost:4200/ and Back-End will be accessible on http://localhost:3000/

 ## Prereqiusites

 You need to have Docker and Docker Compose installed on you machine as well as NodeJs and NPM.